Wang Ling's Rebellion: Aftermath

 As a result of this uprising, it occurred to many Wei officials that Sima Yi and his clan were serious about affairs, most likely because the Wei court was seen as being divided into those supported the Simas and those who were still loyal to the Cao imperial family.
 The revolt also had a strong influence on the subsequent second and third rebellions in Shouchun, as they were all inspired by the same cause, which was to unseat the Simas and restore the monarchy.

 During the revolt, Sima Yi, who was feigning illness before the Incident at the Gaoping Tombs, became drastically ill and died in September 251.
+(Note: Gan Bao's Jin Ji recorded that Sima Yi's illness grew severe after he dreamt of Wang Ling's and Jia Kui's ghosts haunting him.)
 His power was passed on to his eldest son, Sima Shi, who immediately faced an assassination attempt and the second rebellion in Shouchun.

 The revolt, along with the Incident at the Gaoping Tombs, is often considered a turning point in the decline of Wei and the mark of the beginning of the rise of the Sima clan.
-Sima Yi's grandson, Sima Yan, eventually ended the Wei regime and unified the Three Kingdoms under the Jin dynasty in May 280.
+Sima Yi's grandson, Sima Yan, eventually ended the Wei regime in February 266, and unified the Three Kingdoms under the Jin dynasty in May 280.